pcmillerAcme/docs/source/index.md

     GET: https://api.acme.codes/orders/1444720642_NLGEDCVP/gif

-ACME service would then return a gif file - in this case the default simplest animation ACME offers:
+ACME service would then return an animated gif file.
+Depending on creation arguments described below, a file similar to this would be returned:

 ![Acme Animated gif](./_static/AcmeCode_182160.gif 'Animated Code')